 Slow Movements

 Parrots are surprised by quick or jerky motions because this indicates a predator is about to enter their space.
-So, always pet a parrot with soft, gradual, and consistent movements.
+Always pet a parrot with soft, gradual, and consistent movements.

 Show Your Hand

-If you touch them unexpectedly, a parrot may be startled, so let them see your hand.
-If it doesn’t move away, you can be sure it’s aware of your presence.
+A parrot may be startled if you touch them unexpectedly, so let them see your hand.
+If the parrot doesn’t move away, it’s aware of your presence.

 Direction of The Feathers

-Move your hand in the direction of the feathers, as stroking against the feathers can be painful.
-Stroking against the grain may damage smaller, more delicate feathers.
+Move your hand in the direction of the feathers, as stroking against the feathers feels uncomfortable.
+Rubbing against the grain may also damage the more delicate feathers.

 Pet Gently

 Some parrots have itchy spots or enjoy more forceful petting.
-In that case, don’t scratch the parrot in an up-and-down motion.
-Instead, scratch the spot in a circular motion.
+In that case, don’t rub the parrot in an up-and-down motion.
+Instead, rub in a circular motion.

 Body Language